-- Level 2 Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies. - Level 3 Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
+- Level 1 Quoted prices are available in active markets for identical investments as of the reporting date. - Level 2 Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies. - Level 3 Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant management judgment or estimation.